Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/README.md

 <br><br>
 <img src = "problem45/problem45.png" alt ="Output Example of problem 45"/>

-## <a href="https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/problem46">Problem 46: Convert a line of Data to a Record</a>
+## <a href="https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/problem46">Problem 46: Convert a Record to a Line of Data</a>

 Write a program to convert a record to a line and print it.
 <br><br>